koushal95/Flask-WebApp-Cloud-Deployment/README.md

 The views are maintained as seperate html files included in templates folder and rendered as needed.

 ### Python setup using wsgi for apache to handle the requests
-First check if mod_wsgi is installed.
-$ httpd -M | grep wsgi
+First check if mod_wsgi is installed.$ httpd -M | grep wsgi

 if we could not find anything, we need to install mod_wsgi. we can search for wsgi using: